 Woodchucks under your deck or shed?
 You’ve come to the right place to solve your woodchuck problems.
 Critter Control uses more than one approach to humanely remove and exclude woodchucks from your home and property.
 Call your Critter Control today for effective woodchuck control and removal services.

 Groundhogs, also known as woodchucks or whistle-pigs, are some of the largest members of the squirrel family.
 Their winter hibernation habits have given rise to the holiday Groundhog Day, which supposedly predicts whether there will be an early spring or a lengthy winter each year.
 Woodchucks are able climbers and adept swimmers.
 They can often be spotted in fields or along roadsides throughout the Eastern United States.
-Call our Dayton office at 937.854.5761 or contact us using our online form.
+Call our Dayton office or contact us using our online form.

 Woodchuck (Groundhog) Removal